-To execute the Chip Erase command, a four-byte command sequence of C7h, 94h, 80h, and 9Ah must be clocked into the device.
-Since the entire memory array is to be erased, no address bytes need to be clocked into the device, and any data clocked in after the opcode are ignored.
+To execute the Chip Erase command, a 4-byte command sequence of C7h, 94h, 80h, and 9Ah must be clocked into the device.
+Since the entire memory array is to be erased, no address bytes need to be clocked into the device and any data clocked in after the opcode will be ignored.
 After the last bit of the opcode sequence has been clocked in, the \overline{CS} pin must be deasserted to start the erase process.
-The erase operation is internally self-timed and takes place in a time of t{CE}.
-During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
+The erase operation is internally self-timed and should take place in a time of t{CF}.
+During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.

-The Chip Erase command does not affect sectors that are protected or locked down; the contents of those sectors remain unchanged.
-Only those sectors that are not protected or locked down are erased.
+The Chip Erase command will not affect sectors that are protected or locked down; the contents of those sectors will remain unchanged.
+Only those sectors that are not protected or locked down will be erased.

-The \overline{WP} pin can be asserted while the device is erasing, but protection is not activated until the internal erase cycle completes.
+The \overline{WP} pin can be asserted while the device is erasing, but protection will not be activated until the internal erase cycle completes.

 The device also incorporates an intelligent erase algorithm that can detect when a byte location fails to erase properly.
-If an erase error arises, it is indicated by the EPE bit in the Status Register.
+If an erase error arises, it will be indicated by the EPE bit in the Status Register.

-Table 7-3.
+Table 6-3.
 Chip Erase Command